 Customer satisfaction score (CSAT)

 Your customer satisfaction score is measured by asking your customers one simple question: How satisfied were you with your experience today?
 Your CSAT, then, is the percentage of customers who said they were satisfied.
-At the very least, high satisfaction ratings indicate retention, but can also point to increasing loyalty.

 Net Promoter Score℠ (NPS)